 We should get infrastructure right the first time.
-We need to build aspirationally even in the pragmatic.
+We need to build aspirationally even in the "Within Local Control".

 Digital alternatives

 Delivering programmes to enhance digital infrastructure, skills and access to hardware (targeting those who need support) are generally no regrets, as long as people aren't left behind.